jgorset/facebook-messenger/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/hyperoslo/facebook-messenger.

+## Projects using Facebook Messenger

+* [Rubotnik] is a boilerplate for Facebook Messenger, and a great place to start if you're new to bots.

 ## Hyper loves you

 [Hyper] made this.
 We're a bunch of folks who love building things.
 You should